 Whatever the rival factions in the revenue service, the battle to suppress smuggling and make sure that sufficient duty was being collected to keep the nation solvent, continued in its muddled, confused and conflicting style.
 With the occasional help of the military, the Customs could at least make some headway on land – though this was rarely adequate.
 But, as we have heard before, off shore there was always a fear that there was no vessel available with armament sufficient to oppose threats from privateers, armed smugglers, pirate marauders or enemy invaders.

 The pleas of the Penzance officers were not, however, completely ignored.
 When John Knill withdrew his revenue cutter from duty at St Ives there was much public pressure exerted to have another cutter or sloop placed on station in the vicinity.
 No revenue cruiser as such was forthcoming, but one can imagine the air of relief and rejoicing amongst the shopkeepers, merchants and gentry of Penzance, when they learnt that HM Sloop Fairy was placed in commission to guard the South West approaches and Mounts Bay.
-On 20th October 1783, The Times carried the following brief note. – ‘Fairy – on station in Mount’s Bay.’
+On 20th October 1783, The Times carried a brief note: ‘Fairy – on station in Mount’s Bay.‘